 STEP 3.
 Then heat butter in a pan

 STEP 4.
 Then add the corn and jalapenos to the butter and cook over medium heat.

 STEP 6.
 Then cook till over medium high heat.
 When heated through, reduce heat and add cream.

 WHAT IS FRIED CORN?

 Fried corn is a favorite southern dish that uses simple fresh ingredients for a lot of kick and flavor.
 Fried corn is an old southern dish using fresh cut corn kernels from the cob and jalapeno (or other peppers), butter and fresh ingredients.

 WHAT GOES WITH FRIED CORN?

-We love any summery dish with our Southern Fried Corn.
+We love any summer dish with our Southern Fried Corn.

 - Hangry Hamburgers,

 - Southern Fried Potatoes and Onions,